message/iata/ES.md

 - a COVID-19 vaccination certificate showing that:
 - they were fully vaccinated at least 14 days and at most 270 days before arrival; or
 - they were fully vaccinated and received a booster dose.
 Vaccines accepted are AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Janssen, Moderna (Spikevax), Nuvaxovid (Novavax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
+Other vaccines are accepted if the last dose received is one of the previously listed vaccines.
 This does not apply to:
 - passengers younger than 12 years;
 - deadheading crew.